amboxer21/Insertable/README.md

 # Insertable
-Convert a MySQL select query into an insertable mysql command.
-This is helpful when you want to replicate production data in your dev environment but don't want to either: create fake data manually, or load and or dump MySQL tables or databases.
+Convert a MySQL select query into a chain of insertable mysql commands.
+This is helpful when you want to replicate production data in your development environment but don't want to either: create fake data manually, or load and or dump MySQL tables or databases.

 ---